Re Rizzo & Rizzo Shoes Ltd: Background

-Rizzo & Rizzo Shoes Ltd. filed for bankruptcy; employees subsequently lost their jobs.
+Rizzo & Rizzo Shoes Ltd. was a retail shoe store with 215 locations, 65 per cent of which were located in Ontario.
+Rizzo Shoes filed for bankruptcy; employees subsequently lost their jobs.
 The company paid all wages, salaries, commissions, and vacation pay through termination.
 The Ministry of Labour for the Province of Ontario audited the company to ensure that no further payments were owed to former employees under the Employment Standards Act (ESA).
 Proof of claim was submitted to a trustee, who subsequently disallowed the claim.
 According to the trustee, a company's bankruptcy does not constitute dismissal from employment; thus, the former employees of Rizzo & Rizzo Shoes gained no positive right to severance, termination or vacation pay under the ESA.

 The case went before the Ontario Court (General Division) where the judge agreed with the Ministry of Labour and allowed the former employees to be paid.
 However, the Ontario Court of Appeal overturned the ruling and restored the Trustee's decision.
 The Ministry sought leave to appeal from the Court of Appeal judgment but discontinued its application.
 Following the discontinuance of the appeal, the Trustee paid a dividend to Rizzo's creditors, thereby leaving significantly less funds in the estate.
 Subsequently, the appellants, five former employees of Rizzo, moved to set aside the discontinuance, add themselves as parties to the proceedings, and requested and were granted an order granting them leave to appeal.